October Carnivore Challenge is OPEN

 Now that we have talked about the Carnivore diet vs Atkins diet differences, let’s check out their similarities and see what they have in common.

-Carnivore Diet vs Atkins Diet: Differences
+Carnivore vs. Atkins Diet: Differences

 Let’s go through some more details, helping us understand the core of the Carnivore diet vs Atkins diet.
 Here we’ll focus on these two diets’ purpose, food list, supplements, and simplicity.